whocompute/OSINT-Framework/README.md

 ### Where to find stuff:

-This site will hopefully soon be going up on my website [whocompute.com](https://whocompute.com).
+This site is now hosted at [whocompute.com/osint](https://whocompute.com/osint).

 You can follow the original author on Twitter: [@jnordine](https://twitter.com/jnordine)